rneacsu/zpack/README.md

 Downloads a binary from GitHub Releases and adds it to `PATH`.
 It takes one argument which is the repository in the format `<author>/<repo>` or `<author>/<repo>@<version>`.
 The following flags can be used:

-* `--completion` - generate completions for the binary.
+* `--complete` - generate completions for the binary.
 The argument is the command to run to generate completions.
 You can use the binary itself to generate completions.
-The script should generate the `_command` file in the current directory.
+If no command is given, then `<binary> completion zsh` is used.
 * `-p, --pattern` - assets are automatically filtered by the current OS and platform and the first one is downloaded.
 Use this flag to specify a pattern to further filter the assets.
 * `-f, --filter` - when downloading an archive with multiple files the command tries to automatically find the correct binary.
 Use this flag to specify a filter to find the correct file to use.
 * `-n, --name` - specify the name of the binary to use.
 By default, the name is the same as the repository name, but it can be different in some cases (e.g. `flux` for `fluxcd/flux2`).
 Use this flag to specify the name of the final binary.